 - Line a muffin tin with paper cups or even better, use a silicone mold (you don’t need paper cups then – just grease it well).
 Recipe should make 12 muffins.

-- Add 350g ground almonds, 2 tsp. baking powder and 3-4 tbsp coconut sugar, erythritol or other granulated sweetener to the egg mixture.
+- Add 350g ground almonds, 2 tsp. baking powder and 3-4 tbsp coconut sugar to the egg mixture.

 - Fold in about 100g blueberries

 - Pour batter evenly into muffin tin, adding a few extra berries on top.

 - Bake for about 25 minutes, or until the tops are browned and a knife inserted in the centre comes out clean.

 Leftover muffins also make a great breakfast on the go!

 Sugarless Chocolate Chip Cookies